lukaemon/seed/paper/_reading/2023w8/README.md

 ## tl;dr
-Read few papers to decide what to do next.
+Be careful to TikTok research.
+Be extra alert to too good to be true paper title.

 ## Context
 Coming from @lesterPowerScaleParameterEfficient2021.
 Choose next project by reviewing few ideas.